benbalter/word_diff/README.md

 Lets say you have a file called `document.docx` and you commit it to your GitHub repo.

 Word Diff will automatically make a second commit, along side your commit to add a `document.md` file, with the contents of `document.docx` converted to markdown.
-It'll even note that you're the commit author.
+It'll even note that you're the commit author and copy over your commit message.

 If you make changes and commit a new version of `document.docx`, Word Diff will update the `document.md` file, and if you delete `document.docx`, `document.md` gets deleted as well.